niuiic/translate.nvim/README.md

 			-- how to output translate result
 			-- float_win | notify | clipboard | insert
 			output = { "float_win" },
-			-- filter translate source
-			-- for example, you may need to filter `--` in a lua comment filter = function(trans_source)
-				return trans_source
-			end,
 		},
 		{
 			cmd = "TransToEN",